-While admittedly the wood table and black chair combo is pretty popular right now.
+While admittedly the wood table and black chair combo are pretty popular right now.

 It turned out to be just the look my breakfast nook needed to bring it from dated farmhouse to rustic and refined.